veggieside/Exercise-06a-ProBuilder/README.md

 Textures from: https://freepbr.com/

-# Created by Nathan Mishler
+# Created by Scott Trout